Mustafa Seven: Life and career

 Seven was born in Sivas, Turkey in 1974.
 He began his career as a photojournalist at Sabah in 1995, later working for Hürriyet, Gazete Pazar, Milliyet and Akşam, where he was the photo editor.

 After nearly two decades in photojournalism, Seven shifted his focus to street photography.
 In 2006, he founded GİF (Güzel İşler Fotoğraf Galerisi), where he undertook advertising and independent photography projects.
 He held his first solo exhibition called Tek in 2013, which was first presented at Nişantaşı Gallery Eksen in Istanbul from 7 to 28 March 2013.
 In 2014, he participated in the ComeSeeTurkey project, capturing culturally and geographically significant imagery across the country.

 Seven launched the Instagram project "Faces of the Earth" in 2015 to share anonymous portraits from around the globe.
 Same year, he was appointed as the jury president for the Antalya-themed photography competition organized for the 133rd anniversary of the Antalya Chamber of Commerce and Industry.
 In 2016, Seven's Faces of the Earth exhibition, held at Art Loft Fototrek - Olympus Gallery in Istanbul, presented portraits independent of places.
 In November 2016, he was featured among 20 photographers in "Ustaca Fotoğraflar", a book presenting 220 images by Turkey’s photography masters.
 Published by Fotoiz, the project aimed to preserve and celebrate the legacy of these artists and their contributions to Turkish visual culture.

 He is an Honorary Member of Street Photography, France.

 Jury work and competitions

 Seven has frequently served on photography juries in Turkey and abroad.
 His roles include multiple appointments to the Turkish Photojournalists Association's "Press Photos of the Year" competition, as well as juries for events such as Photomaraton Istanbul, the International Golden Saffron Photography Competition, the national contest Life in the Days of COVID-19.
-He has also contributed to cultural initiatives like the National Photo Safari in Ağrıand outreach programmes with Akdeniz University students.
+He has also contributed to cultural initiatives like the National Photo Safari in Ağrı and outreach programmes with Akdeniz University students.

 Seven was a member of the international selection committee for UNESCO's Silk Roads Youth Research Grant Programme in both 2023 and 2024.